Abhinav-Git19/IntegerCalculator/README.md

 ## React Setup(Optional)
 I am currently using an already transpiled react-component card-board.js in html so you may not need to do this setup to run the project at least \
 \
 React uses JSX which is not support by browser natively.
-In order to able to use React we'll need node package manager to install the required libraries.
+In order to be able to use React we'll need node package manager to install the required libraries.
 Make sure you have [Node.js](https://nodejs.org/) installed in your computer.
 Once you are done with the installation, in  the project root run the following
 ```
 npm init -y
 npm install babel-cli@6 babel-preset-react-app@3